 We explore the interaction between price discrimination and competition in markets with search costs.
 We build a search model in which consumers differ in their willingness to pay as well as in their (private) search costs.
 Buyers’ willingness to pay shape their willingness to search, thus affecting the intensity of competition among firms for the various consumers.
 We provide a parametrization under which a ban on price discrimination is overall welfare improving.

 A previous version of this paper was published as a CEPR Discussion Paper 12823

-“Product Choice and Price Discrimination by Competing Firms“ with Juan Pablo Montero (September 2019) New version!
+“Product Choice and Price Discrimination by Competing Firms“ with Juan Pablo Montero (September 2019)

 In a model of quality choices followed by price competition, we show that an arbitrarily small amount of search frictions is enough to rule out equilibria with non-overlapping qualities.
 In equilibrium, firms’ product lines overlap for all values of the search friction.
 This is the opposite to what occurs when horizontal differentiation is the source of market frictions: the equilibrium with non-overlapping qualities, which results in weak competition across firms, survives the introduction of small amounts of product differentiation.
 Therefore, the nature of market frictions is key to understand product choice and thus the tension between price discrimination and competition.

 “Technology-neutral versus technology specific procurement” (with Juan Pablo Montero)